rsyslog/rsyslog/source/configuration/global/options/rsconf1_mainmsgqueuesize.rst

 $MainMsgQueueSize
 -----------------

-**Type:** global configuration directive
+**Type:** global configuration parameter

 **Default:** 50000 (v8.30.0) - may change

 **Description:**

 This allows to specify the maximum size of the message queue.
-This directive is only available when rsyslogd has been compiled with multithreading support.
+This parameter is only available when rsyslogd has been compiled with multithreading support.
 In this mode, receiver and output modules are de-coupled via an in-memory queue.
 This queue buffers messages when the output modules are not capable to process them as fast as they are